The Sorcerer

 Empowered Spell

-After you roll damage for a spell, you can spend 1 Sorcery Point to re-roll a number of the damage dice up to your Charisma modifier (minimum of 1), and use the new rolls.
+After you roll damage for a spell, you can expend 1 Sorcery Point to re-roll any number of those damage dice, up to your Charisma modifier (minimum of 1) and use the new rolls.

 Esoteric Spell